-< Occasionally, single-caged rhesus macaques are transferred to pair-housing conditions with another macaque of a different species.0224 If you have dealt with such pairs, were the rhesus partners dominant or subordinate in cases in which both partners were of the same age group? >
+< Occasionally, single-caged rhesus macaques are pair-housed with macaques of a different species.
+If you have dealt with such pairs, were the rhesus partners dominant or subordinate in cases in which both partners were of the same age group? >